WICG/resize-observer/explainer.md

 1) Size polling.
 This is an only option for component developers.
 They can be resized by host scripts at any time.
 It is power-inefficient, janky, and a performance hit because querying element's size can trigger layout.

 2) Ad-hoc notifications: Javascript that triggers a resize must generate resize notifications.
 This solution is error-prone, cumbersome to maintain, and only works if developer is in control of the entire page.

-3) Comic relief: Very creative solution is exploit window.resize event.
-Create a iframe inside every resizeable element, and listen to iframe's resize event.
-The cost is 0.5Mb per event listener.
+> "We call notifyResize all the time" -- Polymer user

 [Pattern samples](#common_practice) can be found at the bottom of this document.